cla91/testimonials-grid-section-main/README.md

 ### What I learned

-It's my first time using SASS, so I just tried a cuple of things to understand how they worked.
+It's my first time using SASS, so I just tried a couple of things to understand how they worked.
 The CSS looks a bit messy with all the :nth-child(), maybe I should have used more classes.

 ## Author